Mark2Mark/Blindfold/readme.md

 ## Plugin for Glyphsapp

 This is a Plugin for the [Glyphs font editor](http://glyphsapp.com/).
-It blackens out everything beyond the xHeight.
-Useful for Spacing and Kerning because the xHeight is what matters most here.
+It blackens out everything beyond the xHeight or CapHeight.
+Useful for Spacing and Kerning because the xHeight or CapHeight is what matters most.

-### How to use
+### Install

-Download or clone the whole `Glyphsapp-Plugins`repo (it will contain more plugins soon) and copy the `*.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`), restart Glyphs and when ever you need it, toggle `Show Rotated` from the view menu.
+1. Install via the Plugin Manager in Glyphs.
+2. Restart Glyphs.

 ### Examples